zama-ai/concrete/docs/user/tutorial/WORKING_WITH_FLOATING_POINTS.md

 ## Limitations

-Floating point support in **concrete** is very limited for the time being.
+Floating point support in **Concrete** is very limited for the time being.
 They can't appear on inputs, or they can't be outputs.
 However, they can be used in intermediate results.
 Unfortunately, there are limitations on that front as well.

 This biggest one is that, because floating point operations are fused into table lookups with a single unsigned integer input and single unsigned integer output, only univariate portion of code can be replaced with table lookups, which means multivariate portions cannot be compiled.